-Lecture presentations with short explanations available are the web on page of https://elearning.med.unideb.hu/Faculty of Medicine/Department of Diagnostic Imaging/Radiológia Nem Önálló Tanszék-Biokémia/Biochemistry Achievement during the semester will be evaluated in term of points.
+Lecture presentations with short explanations available the are web page of https://elearning.med.unideb.hu/Faculty Medicine/Department ofDiagnostic of Imaging/Radiológia Nem Önálló Tanszék-Biokémia/Biochemistry

+Achievement during the semester will be evaluated in term of points.

 During the semester points can be collected for the self-control test from the material of the lectures.
 Self control test consist of simple and multiple choice test questions and assay questions.
 Grade will be offered on the base of the collected points for all those students, who collected at least 50% of points: pass (2) for 50%-64%; satisfactory (3) for 65%-74%; good (4) for 75%-85%; excellent (5) for 86%-100%.
 Those students who want to get a better grade can take an exam.
 Those, who did not collect 50% have to take a written exam in the exam period.